-In the late 1830s the classic pansy “face” was discovered in a chance sport that produced a broad dark blotch on the petals.
+In the late 1830s, the classic pansy “face” was discovered in a chance sport that produced a broad dark blotch on the petals.
 It was released to the public by James, Lord Gambier with the name “Medora”.
-Further hybridization of V. tricolor, V. Lutea and a blueflowered species of Russian origin, V. altacia, lead to breeders selecting plants for more unusual pansy colors, different color combinations, and a larger flower size.
+Further hybridization of V. tricolor, V. Lutea, and a blueflowered species of Russian origin, V. altacia, lead to breeders selecting plants for more unusual pansy colors, different color combinations, and larger flower size.

 Most pansies fall into a few categories: Large (3 to 4 in.), Medium (2 to 3 in.)
 Multiflora (1 to 2 in.) and a new category of Trailing pansy.
 Some modern Largeflowered pansy series are Majestic Giant, bred by Sakata (where Majestic Giant White Face was a 1966 AllAmerica Selections Winner); Delta, bred by Syngenta; and Matrix, bred by PanAmerican Seed.
 Mediumsized pansy series include Crown by Sakata and Imperial from Takii & Co., Ltd. (Imperial Blue won an AllAmerica Selections in 1975).
 Multiflora pansy series like Maxim and Padparadja won AAS awards in the early 1990s.